 We began funding the RD&D program in January 2012 and have been building machines and parts for the demonstration cascade.
-On June 12, 2012, we and DOE entered into a cooperative agreement to provide funding for the RD&D program.
+On June 12, 2012, we and DOE entered into a cooperative agreement to provide cost-share funding for the RD&D program.
 The agreement provides for 80% DOE and 20% USEC cost sharing for work performed during the period June 1, 2012 through December 31, 2013 having a total estimated cost of \$350 million.
 DOE's total contribution would be up to \$280 million and our contribution would be up to \$70 million.
-The cooperative agreement will be incrementally funded and DOE funding is limited to \$87.7 million until DOE provides authorization for additional funding.
-DOE funding through July 31, 2012 was \$26.4 million.
-On July 31, 2012, DOE authorized an additional \$61.3 million of funding (for a total of \$87.7 million).
-The remaining funding of \$192.3 million from DOE has not yet been authorized and is subject to Congressional appropriations, Congressional transfer or reprogramming authority to permit the use by DOE of funds previously appropriated for other programs, or other sources available to DOE and therefore it is possible that this additional funding may not be made available.
-We will provide cost sharing equal to 20% of the allowable costs of \$109.6 million of the RD&D program, or \$21.9 million through November 30, 2012.
-Our 20% contribution will include investments made by us commencing June 1, 2012.
-DOE provided the initial \$87.7 million of funding by accepting title to quantities of depleted uranium that will enable us to release encumbered funds for approximately 80% of the allowable costs of the RD&D program up to \$87.7 million.
-We receive the cash when the surety bonds and related cash deposits providing the financial assurance for disposition of this depleted uranium are reduced.
+The cooperative agreement will be incrementally funded.
+The June cooperative agreement provided initial DOE funding of \$87.7 million and, on September 30, 2012, Congress passed and the president signed a six-month spending measure that contains additional funding for continued work on the RD&D program at an annual rate for operations of \$100 million, which we expect to result in \$45.72 million of additional funding for the program in the six-month period ending March 31, 2013.
+The remaining funding from DOE has not yet been authorized and is subject to Congressional appropriations, Congressional transfer or reprogramming authority to permit the use by DOE of funds previously appropriated for other programs, or other sources available to DOE.
+We will continue working with Congress and the administration to fully fund the RD&D program through December 2013, but there is no assurance that this additional funding will be made available.

+DOE provided the initial \$87.7 million of funding by accepting title to quantities of depleted uranium that enabled us to release encumbered funds.
+We received \$55.6 million of the cash in the third quarter of 2012 as the surety bonds and related cash deposits providing the financial assurance for disposition of this depleted uranium were reduced.
+The remainder is expected to be received in the fourth quarter of 2012.

 Under the cooperative agreement, we and our newly created subsidiary American Centrifuge Demonstration, LLC ("ACD") will carry out the RD&D program.
-ACD is putting in place a program management and enhanced program execution structure as required by the cooperative agreement.
-On July 23, 2012, we entered into a limited liability company agreement for ACD which, among other things, establishes a board of managers in accordance with the enhanced program execution structure.
+ACD has put in place a program management and enhanced program execution structure as required by the cooperative agreement.
+On July 23, 2012, we entered into a limited liability company agreement for ACD which, among other things, established a board of managers in accordance with the enhanced program execution structure.
 The seven-person board is comprised of two independent managers, two managers appointed by USEC, and one manager appointed by each of Babcock & Wilcox Technical Services Group, Inc., Toshiba America Nuclear Energy Corporation and Exelon Generation Company, LLC.